 Today I’ve had one of the most beautiful dreams of my life.
-I don’t know if this was fruit of the medicine I took before going to sleep (got covid recently and I haven’t slept very well this week.
+I don’t know if this was the fruit of the medicine I took before going to sleep (got covid recently and I haven’t slept very well this week.
 Not that I actually get good nights of sleep at all, but, you know, it got way worse) or for other reasons.
-All I know it was great.
+All I know is it was great.

 I got to walk around in this train, and while I was strolling around, I got to see various people I knew during my life: